 When Bah, Humbug Was the Law

 “Bah!
 Humbug!”
-Thus Scrooge greeted his nephew one Christmas Eve.
+That’s how Scrooge greeted his nephew one Christmas Eve.
 With those two words he gained immortality as the original Grinch and became one of literature’s most enduring characters.

 Why Would Anyone Not Like Christmas?
 The answer lies in the political and religious upheavals that shook seventeenth century England.
-Christmas partying and gift giving mimicked traditions of an ancient Roman December feast called Saturnalia.
+Christmas partying and gift giving mimicked ancient Roman practices during the December feast of Saturnalia.
 Stalwart Puritans thus considered them heathen.

 On Christmas Day 1621 Plymouth colony’s Governor Bradford found settlers “gaming [and] reveling in the streets.”
 He promptly sent them back to work.3

 In 1662 a Beverly, Massachusetts fisherman, William Hoar, was brought to court for “suffering tippling [drinking] in his house by those who came to keep Christmas there.”
 Mariners apparently were a bad lot; Marblehead was a site of on-going Christmas-keeping.4

-In fairness these early Christmas celebrations were often not the wholesome events we think of today.
+In fairness many of these early Christmas celebrations were not the wholesome events we think of today.
 In the 1760s Christmas in Boston meant the Boston Anticks.
 Groups of young men roamed the town wassailing.
 They would enter the homes of wealthy residents, perform bawdy skits and then demand money.
 Homeowners felt they could not not was felt that custom “had licensed these vagabonds to enter even by force any place they chose,” so residents did not feel entitled to expel unwelcome visitors.

 But people obviously wanted to celebrate at Christmas, or there would have been no need to outlaw Christmas if people hadn’t wanted to celebrate.
 In 1664 three prominent members of Reverend Increase Mather’s church went to see him after he delivered an anti-Christmas sermon.
 Mather noted in his diary that they “discoursed much about Christmas, I Con, they Pro.”